Last updated on February 7, 2022

 In the age of cities that never sleep, nocturnal lifestyles and difficulty with sleep scheduling are commonplace.
 With this relentless pace, it has become necessary to build sleep-friendly habits to get a good night’s sleep.

-Let us help you get your REM sleep you need every night with our quality mattresses
+Let the right mattress help you get the REM sleep you need every night.

 Trying to function when you are sleep deprived is similar to walking on an injured leg.
 Even if the injury is only mild, exerting the leg will continue to aggravate it and invite bigger problems.

-You need to get around 8 hours of sleep every 24 hours.
+Sleep deprivation happens when you don’t get the required amount of sleep every night.
+Human beings need to get around 8 hours of sleep every 24 hours.
 If you sleep less than that, you are sleep deprived and you have a sleep debt.
-You are sleep deprived if you feel any of these lack of sleep side effects.
+You are sleep deprived if you feel any of these lack of sleep side effects that we will discuss right now.

 The extent of the symptoms and the amount of sleep deficit vary from person to person.
 However, a significant sleep deficit (more than 4 hours) usually results in such symptoms.